fernandoldf/fernandoldf/README.md

 # 👋 Hi, I’m @fernandoldf

-- 👷‍♂️ I'm a 35-year-old civil and mechatronic engineer.
+- 👷‍♂️ I'm a civil and mechatronic engineer.
 - 💻 I have experience with Python, Java, C, and SQL.
 - 🌱 I'm passionate about coding and currently learning more about AI, machine learning, and game development.
-- 🎓 I'm enrolled in Computer Science at UNIMA in Maceió.
 - 📫 How to reach me: fernandes.fernando@live.com

 <!---